57Esther/Climate-Change/README.md

 - ## Features and Structures.

-  - git### Existing Features and Structure.
+  - ### Existing Features and Structure.

    - #### Navigation Bar (Navbar).

-    -The Navbar consists of a Logo on the left side that links to the top of the site, and three navigation links (nav-bar) on the right side that link to the sections.
+    - The Navbar consists of a Logo on the left side that links to the top of the site, and three navigation links (nav-bar) on the right side that link to the sections.
 It occupies 100% width of the site.
     - The Navbar is fully responsive on all device sizes.
-On desktop view, the user can see all the nav-links.
+On desktop view, the user can see all the
+      links.
     - The Nav-links have an active state which changes according to which section the user is currently looking at.
-    -The Nav-links have a subtle hover state  when the user hovers over them.
+    - The Nav-links have a subtle hover state  when the user hovers over them.
     - The Navbar is fixed at the top of the user’s device screen, it follows along when the user scrolls down.

  - #### Home Page
      - The home page has all the information and detailed ideas about the project.

-    -Hero image.
+     - Hero image.
      - The backround image, shows the adverse effects of the cause and danger of climate change.
      - The  two coloured effects shows how quickly actions needs to be taken to keep our planets safe.
      - The choice of hero image showing the liveness and health of the planet through the bubbly tree
       full of life and then turn into an empty and withered tree portrays a message about the effects of climate change. which makes it a perfect choice for the hero-image.

-    -About and Purpose.
+    - About and Purpose.

-     -Easy to read and visible purpose of the site can be seen after the hero image.
+     - Easy to read and visible purpose of the site can be seen after the hero image.

-    -Causes and Effect.
+    - Causes and Effect.

-     -The effect of change can be seen after the purpose of the site.
+     - The effect of change can be seen after the purpose of the site.

-    -Combacting Climate Issues.
+    - Combacting Climate Issues.

-     -Likely solution to the climate change isssues were highlighted in this section.
+     - Likely solution to the climate change isssues were highlighted in this section.

 - #### Gallery and Images of Effects.
-    -This section contain Images of some effects of climate and how it afffects things around us.
+    - This section contain Images of some effects of climate and how it afffects things around us.

  - #### Sign-up and Map Iframe Information.
-    -This sections offers an option for sign-up to anyone who wants to know more about the project.
+    - This sections offers an option for sign-up to anyone who wants to know more about the project.
-    -The map iframe was created to show credibility.
+    - The map iframe was created to show credibility.

-  -#### Footer and social links.
+  - #### Footer and social links.
-     -Shows the the map location, social linka and icons, addition feature to sign up to newsletter to recieve latest updates.
+     - Shows the the map location, social linka and icons, addition feature to sign up to newsletter to recieve latest updates.

+- ## Media

 - ## Technology Used